alinush/ck/README.md

     + titles should have double brackets
     + same conference shouldn't have different names
     - similar or incomplete author names
+ - how to deal with multiple versions of the same paper (eprint, conference, journal)
+    + when published in the same year, we could have the eprint version as an extra `ABC99.eprint.pdf` file
+    - when published in different years, can just have a new CK for it
+    - `open` should be adjusted to prompt user for what to open, if multiple `.pdf` files exist for a CK?
  - `ck` command
     - `open` subcommand
         - add support for various associated files: .bib, .html, .md, .notes.\[0-9\]\*.pdf, .slides.pdf, .etc